MaliTaba/Biased-Tech-Notes/README.md

 # What you’ll find here
 Opinions on tech topics.

-Some lessons learned from production, not theory.
+Some lessons learned from production work and investigations.

 # How to read this